jonnor/ESC-CNN-microcontroller/report/report.md

 [FD-MobileNet: Improved MobileNet with a Fast Downsampling Strategy](https://arxiv.org/abs/1802.03750).
 February 2018.
 1.1x inference speedup over MobileNet.
 And 1.82x over ShuffleNet.

-## Environmental Sound Classification

-`TODO: write about datasets`

-Urbansound8k
-ESC-50 (and ESC-10) dataset.
-DCASE

-Many papers have used Convolutional Neural Networks (CNN) for Environmental Sound Classification.
-Approaches based on spectrograms and in particular log-scaled melspectrogram being the most common.

-PiczakCNN[@PiczakCNN] in 2015 was one of the first applications of CNNs to the Urbansound8k dataset.
-The model uses 2 convolutional layers, first with size 57x6 (frequency x time) and then 1x3, followed by two fully connected layers with 5000 neurons each.
-The paper evaluates short (950ms) versus long (2.3 seconds) analysis windows, and majority voting versus probability voting.
-Performance on Urbansound8k ranged from 69% to 73%.
-It was found that probability voting and long windows perform slightly better.

-SB-CNN[@SB-CNN] is a 3-layer convolutional with uniform 5x5 kernels and 4x2 max pooling.
-The paper also analyzes the effects of several types of data augmentation on Urbansound8k. including Time Shift, Pitch Shift, Dynamic Range Compression and Background Noise.
-With all augmentations, performance on their model raised from 72% to 79% classification accuracy.
-However time-stretching and pitch-shifting were the only techniques that gave a consistent performance boost across all classes.

-D-CNN

-Found that using LeakyReLu instead of ReLu increased the accuracy of their model from 81.2% to 81.9% accuracy on Urbansound8k.

-Recently approaches that use the raw audio as input, without spectrograms feature, have also been documented.

-EnvNet
-EnvNet2

-Resource efficient models (in parameters, inference time or power consumption) for Environmental Sound Classification is not as well explored yet.

-LD-CNN[@LD-CNN] is a more efficient version of D-CNN.
-In order to reduce parameters

-As of April 2019, eGRU[@eGRU] was the only paper found that performs ESC on a microcontroller.
-They demonstrate an Recurrent Neural Network based on a modified Gated Recurrent Unit.
-The feature representation used was raw STFT spectrogram from 8Khz audio.
-With floating point the model got 72% on Urbansound8k, however this fell to 61% when using the proposed quantization technique and running on device.

 ## Microcontrollers